dialup-world/naplps-server/README.md

 A basic NAPLPS server for interacting with compatible hardware terminals.

+After connection, this server will send NAPLPS graphics to the terminal in a loop with a 10 second delay between each push.

-I built this in about 6 hours because I bought an AT&T Sceptre and wanted to get it working.
+This is a quick project I built in about 6 hours because I bought an AT&T Sceptre and wanted to get it working.
 Proper writeup forthcoming!

 ## Requirements